automagica/automagica/docs/index.md

 ```
 ExcelCreateWorkSheet(path=\"pathname\", sheet_name=None)
 ```
 Create a new worksheet with a specified name in an existing workbook specified by the path variable.
 If no sheet_name is entered, the new sheet is named "sheet1", "sheet2", "sheet3", ..., depending on the sheets that already exist.
-Make shure you enter a valid path referencing a .xlsx file e.g. "C:\\Users\\Bob\\Desktop\\RPA Examples\\data.xlsx".
+Make sure you enter a valid path referencing a .xlsx file e.g. "C:\\Users\\Bob\\Desktop\\RPA Examples\\data.xlsx".
 For the function to work properly, it is important that the .xlsx file is closed during the execution.
 ```
 ExcelGetSheets(path=\"pathname\")
 ```
 Return a list containing the sheet names of an Excel file.
-Make shure you enter a valid path referencing a .xlsx file e.g. "C:\\Users\\Bob\\Desktop\\RPA Examples\\data.xlsx".
+Make sure you enter a valid path referencing a .xlsx file e.g. "C:\\Users\\Bob\\Desktop\\RPA Examples\\data.xlsx".
 ```
 ExcelPutRowInList(path=\"pathname\", start_cell=\"B3\", end_cell=\"E8\", sheet=None)
 ```
 Put the elements of a specified row in a list.
 The .xlsx file and sheet that needs to be read are specified by respectively the path- and sheet variable.
 If no sheet is specified, the sheet-variable is set to the current active sheet.
-Also make shure to enter a valid path e.g.
+Also make sure to enter a valid path e.g.
 "C:\\Users\\Bob\\Desktop\\RPA Examples\\data.xlsx".
 The row is specified by strings referring to the first and final cell.
 E.g. the row in the image below is defined by start_cell = "C4" and end_cell = "G4".
 Calling the function with these two cells returns a list: [8,"RPA",None,19,"Automagica].
 For the function to work, the two cells need to be of the same row and start_cell needs to be the cell at the left hand side.

 ![Imgur](https://i.imgur.com/S4xJWBh.png)